Fact Sheet - Access to a deceased person’s health information

 - a health service you have asked to be provided to you

-- some personal information for organ donation
+- information relating to organ or blood donation

 - some genetic information about you, your relatives or your descendants.

-Who can access health information?
+Who can access your health information?

-You have a right to access your own health information under Health Privacy Principle (HPP) 7 of the HRIP Act.
+In your lifetime, you have a right to access your own health information under Health Privacy Principle (HPP) 7 of the HRIP Act.
 The IPC has published a fact sheet on accessing your health information in NSW.

-Seeking disclosure of a deceased person’s health information
+Disclosure of a deceased person’s health information

 - there is a serious and imminent threat to the health or welfare of the individual or another person or a serious threat to public health or safety